Guri Weinberg: Career

 Weinberg has appeared in numerous bit roles in television series and films, as well as in more prominent roles.
-Attending Beverly Hills High School in Los Angeles, California, Weinberg was in the company of other film and television stars such as Jennifer Aniston and Angelina Jolie.

 He began his acting career at age 21, appearing in an episode of The Young Indiana Jones Chronicles ("Young Indiana Jones and the Scandal of 1920").
 Following this, Weinberg had small roles in television films, such as Odd Jobs (1997), starring Patrick Dempsey, as well as in occasional episodes of other television series such as Jack in the third season of Pensacola: Wings of Gold ("Don't Ask, Don't Tell").

 In 2005, when Weinberg was 33, director and producer Steven Spielberg offered him the role of his own, biological father Moshe Weinberg, in the historical drama film Munich, based on the events following the Munich massacre of the 1972 Summer Olympics in which his father was killed by a terrorist group known as Black September.
 The film was also based on the book Vengeance, by Canadian-Hungarian author George Jonas.
 The film received several Academy Awards nominations, including for Best Picture, and was named the 16th "Best Film of the 21st Century So Far" by The New York Times, in 2017.
 It generated both a lot of praise and critique for its portrayal of the historical events it was representing, including from Weinberg's own mother Mimi, who was unhappy with the film.
 She later said she did not want people to view the film, despite her son appearing in it, calling it "a fantasy."

 Weinberg (standing, 4th from left) at San Diego Comic-Con in 2012 with fellow cast members from The Twilight Saga: Breaking Dawn - Part 2.